 B’Twin is the cycling brand of sports megastore, Decathlon.
 Being as the firm sells bikes all over the Continent, its town bikes are tailored for European tastes, which means the Hoprider 100 has a feature that's rare on UK-specced bikes: dynamo lighting.
 The lights are powered by a generator in the front hub so they're always ready when you need them.
 You also get a gel saddle, mudguards and rack and the Shimano Altus mechs are a notch up in quality over the gears found on cheaper bikes.
 There's also a kickstand for easy parking.

 If you want something more stripped-down so you can add your own choice of extras, this Pinnacle is well worth a look, especially at this sale price with 20% off the RRP.

 The name's not just marketing — Cambridge really is full of bikes like this.
 The upright riding position is great for leisurely cruising to lectures and some versions have a basket for your bag so you don't have to get a sweaty back riding in a rucksack.

 It’s quite possible to get the gearing and fast wheels/tyres of a standard road bike but with flat handlebars.
 Many prefer the vision and control they get from a more upright position and it can prove to be ideal for city cycling.

 Road bike geometry, but with flat handlebars.
 The cheapest version of the Sirrus comes with Shimano Altus gears, a triple chainring and eight-speed rear cassette.

-The flat handlebar version of Decathlon’s B’Twin Triban 100 can be fitted with mudguards and rack to make it a practical round-town bike.
-It has 32mm tyres for pothole-eating comfort and a seven-speed rear cassette.
-Want drop bars?
-There's a version with those for £249.99.
+The Gryphon from Halfords own-brand Carrera can be fitted with mudguards and rack to make it a practical round-town bike.
+It has 28mm tyres for round-town zip and 2 x 8 gearing.

 A road bike is a fast option for longer journeys, but it can also do double duty for training and sportives or simply for getting a little further afield on a weekend leisure ride.
 We’ll assume you have a fairly traditional student budget and have therefore focused on some of the cheaper options below.